 An internship is supervised practical work experience in research or a professional situation.
 An Agricultural Sciences internship is designed as an opportunity for students to explore an area of interest, apply their coursework to real-world, real-time problems, network with agricultural professionals, and build their resumes.
 Our preference is to see the connection between your studies and your career plans.
 Academic credit is granted for internship work; one credit for 45 hours of work.
 An internship may be paid or unpaid.
 Students can receive academic credit and get paid during their internship.

 Most students do their internship sometime between the end of their sophomore year and the beginning of their senior year.
 You may do your internship during the semester or during a break.

 How do I get an internship?

 Help for finding an internship is everywhere!
 Fellow students, advisors, professors, the major's coordinator, advertised listings, the CALS Career Development Office, on-campus recruiting, and career fairs are just some of the resources available.
 Some students design their own internship in partnership with an organization or individual.

 Must I apply for academic credit?

-Yes.
-All Agricultural Sciences students are required to earn at least one credit for internship work (AGSCI 4960) in order to graduate.
+Yes, in order to graduate from the major, all Agricultural Sciences students are required to earn at least one credit for internship work (AGSCI 4960).